 If it's necessary to run an endpoint instance using the Azure Service Bus transport and an endpoint instance using the legacy Azure Service Bus transport in the same process and

-AppDomain, there is the risk of name collision between classes coming from the two transports.
+AppDomain, there is the risk of name collision between types from the two transports.

 To avoid name clashes, use aliases to reference types of one of the transports.
 For example, to define an alias for the legacy Azure Service Bus transport, add the following snippet to the project file:

 <Target Name="ChangeAliasesOfNugetRefs" BeforeTargets="FindReferenceAssembliesForReferences;ResolveReferences"> <ItemGroup> <ReferencePath Condition="'%(FileName)' == 'NServiceBus.Azure.Transports.WindowsAzureServiceBus'"> <Aliases>LegacyASB</Aliases> </ReferencePath> </ItemGroup> </Target>